kexiZeroing/FE-Learning-notes/knowledge/javascript/typescript.md

 let myPetFamily: string[] = ['rocket', 'fluffly', 'harry'];
 let myPetFamily: Array<string> = ['rocket', 'fluffly', 'harry'];

-// A tuple is an array that contains a fixed number of elements with associated types let myFavoriteTuple: [string, number, boolean];
+// A tuple is an array that contains a fixed number of elements with associated types. let myFavoriteTuple: [string, number, boolean];
 myFavoriteTuple = ['chair', 20, true];

+// Tuple types can’t be inferred.
+If we use type inference directly on a tuple, we will get the wider array type let tuple = ['Stefan', 38];  // type is (string | number)[]

 /*
 An enum is a way to associate names to a constant value.
 Enums are useful when you want to have a set of distinct values that have a descriptive name associated with it.
 By default, enums are assigned numbers that start at 0 and increase by 1 for each member of the enum.